wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handleFetch()` aims at fetching data from an upper level cache that only has a shared, non-exclusive copy of the block.
 Correspondingly, the switch statement only handles `I` and `S` states and their transient states.
 Other states are not handled, and will incur fatal errors.
-The function calls `sendResponseDown()` with boolean argument `data` set to `true`, indicating that block data is also carried in the response message.
-The state of the block remains the same.
+The function calls `sendResponseDown()` with boolean argument `data` set to `true` for stable and transient `S` states, indicating that block data is also carried in the response message.
+No response is sent for stable and transient `I` states.
+The state of the block remains the same in all cases.

 Method `handleInv()` is almost identical to `handleFetch()`, expect that it also transits the block state to `I`, or the equivalent transient of `I`.
 For example, upgrade transient state `S_M` will become `I_M`, and after the